-This mouth watering slow cooker goulash is an amazing beef stew that has been cooked for over 8 hours.
-This allows for the flavours to develop and intensify.
-The result is an amazing Hungarian style beef dish that just sends your taste buds on an amazing journey.
+This mouthwatering slow cooker goulash is an amazing beef stew that cooks for over 8 hours.
+This long cook time allows for the flavors to develop and intensify.
+The result is an amazing Hungarian style beef dish that just sends your taste buds on a fantastic journey.

-This dish is great if you need to cook for a crowd as it is fantastic just by itself however I personally love having this dish topped with a dollop of sour cream.
+This dish is great if you need to cook for a crowd as it is fantastic just by itself.
+However, I love having this dish topped with a dollop of sour cream.

 If you’re looking to bulk the recipe out a bit more then I would recommend cooking either some rice or pasta to go with the stew.
-I personally prefer to enjoy it as is but it can easily be bulked out if needed.
+Personally, I prefer to enjoy it as is but you can easily bulk it out if needed.
 I also like having some freshly baked bread off to the side.
 There is nothing more enjoyable then dipping some delicious soft bread into this rich tomato dish.

-This is yet another dish that will reheat pretty well so if you have any leftovers make sure you cover it and keep it in the fridge or freezer.
+This goulash is yet another slow cooker beef dish that will reheat pretty well so if you have any leftovers make sure you cover it and keep it in the fridge or freezer.
 It should keep for a few days in the fridge before needing to be thrown out.

-When it comes to buying beef for a stew you don’t need to buy an expensive cut.
-Something like chuck will not only become really tender after 8 hours of cooking it will also impart an amazing beef flavor to your dish.
+When it comes to buying beef for a stew, you don’t need to buy an expensive cut.
+Something like chuck will not only become tender after 8 hours of cooking it will also impart a fantastic beef flavor to your dish.

-If you want to see how everything is done, then you can find a video below that takes you through every step to this Hungarian inspired beef goulash.
+If you want to see how to do everything, then you can find a video below that takes you through every step to this Hungarian inspired beef goulash.

 Slow Cooker Goulash Recipe